-The Victorian Government says their legislation will make Victoria a world leader on climate action.
+The Victorian Government says its legislation will make Victoria a world leader on climate action.
 But will it?

 Last week the Victorian Government introduced the Climate Change Bill 2016 into Parliament.
 If passed, this Bill will repeal our current inadequate Climate Change Act 2010.
 The Government says this legislation will make Victoria a world leader on climate action.
 But will it?